OpenMoonRay/openmoonray-docs/docs/moonray/maps/DebugMap.md

           | render = 1

-        <p>Specifies what space the input normal is in.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Specifies what space the input normal is in.
 Usually this is tangent space for texture maps and render space for projections</p>

   </p>